YosaiProject/yosai/doc/sessionmanagement.rst

 Session Validation
 ------------------
 Session validation is the process of determining whether a Session has stopped or expired.
-When a session is stopped, xyz.
+When a session has stopped or expired, it is considered *invalid*.

 As discussed, there are two types of expiration:  idle and absolute-ttl.